The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: (British English) to consider unlikely possibilities.

-- Use In A Sentence: He encouraged me to cast beyond the moon when thinking about my future.
+- Use In A Sentence: The school guidance counselor encourages all of his students to cast beyond the moon when thinking about their future.

 4. To Go Between The Moon And The Milkman